 The Fermi theory of β decay has decades of experimental support and is well established.
-We demonstrate this here by using these theories to accurately calculate the decay rate of a 22 Na, a nuclide with an experimentally-verified decay rate.
-We have used this information to demonstrate the high likelihood that the suspected second electron capture decay mode of 40 K exists.
-Based on the calculations of Mougeot (2018), the best estimate of the partial decay constant for 40 K direct to ground state 40 Ar is be $11.6 \pm 1.5 \times 10^{-13}$ a $^{-1}$ (2 σ), and other calculations are no lower than about 8.2×10^{-13} a $^{-1}$.
-Combining this with the decay constants published by Min et al. (2000) results in revised values of $\lambda{40\text{Ar}} = 0.592 \pm 0.014 \times 10^{-10}$ a $^{-1}$ and $\lambda{T} = 5.475 \pm 0.107 \times 10^{-10}$ a $^{-1}$.
-This addresses a longstanding question in K-Ar and 40 Ar/ 39 Ar geochronology and provides future workers with confidence that the 40 K EC{ground} decay mode exists.
-Just as important as providing support for its existence, we also demonstrate that the magnitude of this decay mode is small enough that neglecting it has not yet resulted in significantly biased geochronological 40 Ar/ 39 Ar data.
+We demonstrate this here by using these theories to accurately calculate the decay rate of a 22Na, a nuclide with an experimentally-verified decay rate.
+We have used this information to demonstrate the high likelihood that the suspected second electron capture decay mode of 40K exists.
+We estimate the partial decay constant for 40K direct to ground state 40Ar to be $9.6 \pm 3.8 \times 10^{-13}$ a-1 (2 σ), based on combining multiple calculations with measurements of β^{-} and β^{+} decay rates.
+This addresses a longstanding question in K-Ar and 40Ar/39Ar geochronology and provides future workers with confidence that the 40K EC{ground} decay mode exists.
+Just as important as providing support for its existence, we also demonstrate that the magnitude of this decay mode is small enough that neglecting it has not yet resulted in significantly biased geochronological 40Ar/39Ar data.
 The same cannot be stated for the K-Ar dating approach, especially for geologically-young materials.